English Churchman

+In August 2002 the Editor, Dr Napier Malcolm, resigned and started The British Church Newspaper with the help of his existing team of helpers.
+The English Churchman was then virtually restarted from scratch under the editorship of Andrew Price.
+From 2005 until January 2021, Rev Peter Ratcliff of the Church of England Continuing was editor.
+The newspaper continued along the lines of Dr Malcolm during this period, distinctly opposed to remaining in the Anglican Communion.
+The newspaper took a clear Reformed line and ceased advocating Christian Zionism.

-As of 1 February 2021, the editor was a clergyman of the Church of Ireland.
+As of 1 February 2021, the editor was Rev Christopher Pierce, a clergyman of the Church of Ireland.

-The cover cost of English Churchman has risen from one penny per copy in the late nineteenth century to one pound at present.
-The newspaper was originally weekly, but since the 1970s has been published fortnightly.
-Most readers are subscribers who receive the newspaper by post, although the paper was historically available through newsagents.
+The cover cost of English Churchman rose from one penny per copy in the late nineteenth century to one pound at closure.
+The newspaper was originally weekly, but since the 1970s began publishing fortnightly.
+Most readers were subscribers who receive the newspaper by post, although the paper was historically available through newsagents.

+After 262 years the newspaper ceased publication and closed on the 27th of June 2023.